CobayaSampler/cobaya/docs/example_advanced.rst

 .. image:: img/example_adv_band.png
    :align: center
+   :width: 400px

 .. _example_advanced_likderived:

 Alternative: ``r`` and ``theta`` defined inside the likelihood function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Custom likelihoods also allow for the definition of derived parameters.
 In this example, it would make sense for ``r`` and ``theta`` to be computed inside the likelihood.
-To do that, we would redefine the likelihood as follows(see details at :ref:`likelihood_external`):
+To do that, we would redefine the likelihood as follows (see details at :ref:`likelihood_external`):

 .. code:: python